Updated: Nov 5, 2020

 You see?
 No expectations.
 Just experiencing life’s journey with a light heart, joyful spirit and love for one another - with our eyes wide open in the process and no judgment whatsoever.

 The most miserable people I know are those who try to control their life and everybody in it.
 They have standards and expectations that are totally unrealistic and they seem to complain about everything: their work, their mates, people they know, the state of their lives, politics and anything that pops up into their head.
 Then, if that wasn’t enough, they try to change everybody and everything constantly.
 A futile exercise and a frustrating one.
 Instead, they should just turn around and face a mirror – if they looked closely enough, they’d see they have their hands full just working on themselves.

 Unrealistic expectations can also manifest in greed or not ever having enough.
 Greed is painful and jealousy even more so.
-Where gratitude would bring a constant flow of abundance, meaning what we need precisely when we need it.
-Instead, by forcing acquisitions and being unhappy that pre-set goals aren’t met quickly enough, we close the doors from which abundance flows and rob our lives of peace and joy.
-Frankly, it’s a horrible way to live.
+Where gratitude would bring a constant flow of abundance, meaning what we need precisely when we need it, forcing acquisitions and being unhappy that pre-set goals aren’t met quickly enough, we close the doors from which abundance flows.
+The latter robs our lives of peace and joy.
+Besides, it’s a horrible way to live.

 So, why not relax, drop all expectations and enjoy the ride?
 Sure, you can have a big dream or a vision and see it somewhere in the future but don’t expect to travel in a straight line to get from here to there because life is always a series of zigs and zags and that’s the fun of it.
 The adventure of living and the surprises along the way are truly gifts in and of themselves.

 Instead, just try to simplify your expectations about this lifetime and focus on love – that’s when you’ll have it nailed.
-When you do that, peace and joy will abound.
+When you do that, peace and joy will flow abundantly.